 Think of an electronics store.
 A television would be a revenue driver.
 This item could bring in many customers, but the profit from this item is marginal at best.
 This profit sometimes doesn’t even cover the cost of freight or warehouse storage, let alone the other prices associated.

 These are products related to the revenue drivers but have a much larger profit margin, such as a TV cable or remote control.
 It’s vital that these products be sold with the revenue drivers to up your sales.
 Thus, if a customer has placed a revenue driver in their basket, show profit driver items alongside it!

 Ensure your website is structured so that customers can see profit drivers every time they see a revenue-driving product.
 Using a tool like Clerk’s recommendations sliders is perfect for this, as they can be placed throughout the customer journey.

-As an e-commerce owner, you must understand how they interact with your webstore and set up your store accordingly.
+So how can you do so?
+As an e-commerce owner, you must understand how your customers interact with your webstore and set up your store accordingly.